mainmatter/playbook/src/development-process/README.md

   prepare this sequence, the iteration lead might need to partner with a team member more familiar with a particular part of the codebase or feature

+That last criteria for a good issue is of particular importance.
+One of the main goals of preparing issues thoroughly is to capture the effort that an issue describes as realistically as possible.
+The best way to understand what that effort is, is to think through the steps needed to complete the issue, actually asking yourself _"if I was to work on this, what would the first step be and the one after that, etc."_.
+Thinking through and writing down that sequence of steps is the only way in our experience to reliably figure out the majority of hidden complexities and risks that any issue includes.
+Every step that is identified will lead to follow-up work, uncover yet unanswered questions and thus help reveal the full scope of the work.

+While it is hard to give precise guidance in terms of how granular or detailed the individual steps should be, a good guideline is to think of every step as mapping to one commit later on.
+Like a commit should only do one _"thing"_, a step in an issue should resemble a consistent unit of work that has a clear scope.
+Instead of doing all the work required for completing an issue at once, it's easier to think about it (and later do it) in small chunks at a time, reducing the complexity per chunk.

+> In a frontend project for example it would typically be better to first change
+> the API of an existing component as well as update existing usages and tests
+> before adding a new component that requires that updated existing component
+> instead of doing all of that in one step.

+Like an issue should not resemble more than a few days of work, a step in an issue should usually not resemble more than a few hours of work.
+Thinking about the sequence of steps in the issue as the sequence of commits one will end up with when actually working on the issue later on also helps separating [commits](#commits) and keeping clean histories in [pull request](#feature-branches-and-pull-requests) since the sequence of steps in the issue already provides the outline.

 #### Spikes

 If a particular task is associated with too many open questions or uncertainties